Minification

 Let’s consider a simple JavaScript example:

-// This is a function to add two numbers
+// Function to add two numbers

 function add(a, b) {